rbshaffer/narg/README.md

 * [Hanneman, Robert A. and Mark Riddle.
 2005. *Introduction to Social Network Methods*.
 Riverside, CA: University of California, Riverside.](http://www.faculty.ucr.edu/~hanneman/nettext/)

 # List of topics
 Required readings are given in parentheticals following each topic heading.
 See each week's folder in the [resources](https://github.com/rbshaffer/narg/blog/master/resources) section for additional resources.
+Topic dates are approximate, and may be shifted depending on demand and scheduling.
 * Introduction
+  1. 1/19: Motivation and course overview ([Borgatti (2009)](https://github.com/rbshaffer/narg/blob/master/resources/Week_1/Borgatti_2009.pdf))
-  1. Motivation, terminology, and data formats. ([Borgatti (2009)](https://github.com/rbshaffer/narg/blob/master/resources/Week_1/Borgatti_2009.pdf), [Wasserman and Faust, Chapter 1](https://github.com/rbshaffer/narg/blob/master/resources/Week_1/Wasserman_Faust_Part1.pdf))
+  2. 1/26: Terminology, data formats, and visualization. ([Wasserman and Faust, Chapter 1](https://github.com/rbshaffer/narg/blob/master/resources/Week_1/Wasserman_Faust_Part1.pdf))
-  2. Types of networks.
+  3. 2/2: Types of networks.
-  3. Visualizing and describing network data.
 * Node and network properties
-  4. Node centrality and popularity.
+  4. 2/9: Node centrality and popularity.
-  5. Node power.
+  5. 2/16 Node power.
-  6. Network balance and transitivity.
+  6. 2/23: Network balance and transitivity.
-  7. Trees and structural equivalence.
-  8. Community detection and local structures (i.e. triad analysis)
+  7. 3/2: Community detection and local structures (i.e. triad analysis)
 * Effects of networks
-  9. Diffusion.
+  8. 3/9: Diffusion.
-  10. Mutual support.
+  9. 3/23: Mutual support.
 * Inference
-  11. Exponential random graph models.
+  10. 3/30: Exponential random graph models.
-  12. Latent space network models.
+  11. 4/13: Latent space network models.
-  13. Quadratic assignment procedure.
+  12. 4/20: Quadratic assignment procedure.
-  14. Logistic regression (p*).
+  13. 4/27Logistic regression (p*).

 # Software
 As a general rule, many software packages will work more easily with Unix-like operating systems (OSX; Linux) than with Windows.
 Check the documentation and requirements for each package carefully if you encounter issues!